kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/exceptions.md

 When Python can't understand the syntax (like when the indentation is wrong), it stops everything early.

-Syntax problems cause Syntax Errors.
-If a `:` is missing when it should be there, or a class, function, or loop does not have the correct form, this will usually cause some type of Syntax Error.
+Syntax problems cause syntax errors.
+If a `:` is missing when it should be there, or a class, function, or loop does not have the correct form, this will usually cause some type of syntax error.

-Fortunately, Syntax Errors are usually the easiest to fix!
+Fortunately, syntax errors are usually the easiest to fix!
 Python will tell you the line number that has the problem.
 Editors like VSCode can also show red lines underneath likely syntax errors.